wenliangz/Advancing-the-Blog/notes.md

     - add a new div class, content-markdown, for the content need to be marked down in the post detail.html adn list.html. this class basically mark this content meaning that we are going to mark down this content at some point
     - write and add a new javascript in the base.html to implement our simple jQuery function

- # 2. Implementation Django Pagedown
+# 2. Implementation Django Pagedown for rendering markdown eiditing widget
 what if the user doesn't know the markdown syntax for writing?
 - Install Pagedown editor
     - install django-pagedown library (github)